1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/LAAAS.md

 [^6]:“Lysenko and his groups thus fell upon hard times.
 In the  spring of 1948, Zhdanov raised the question of strengthening  the leadership of LAAAS, which assumed Lysenko’s dismissal  as president.”
 (Medvedev and Lerner, p.
 113)

 [^7]:“No elections  were held for the next twelve years.
 Lysenko deliberately  kept the vacancies open: he awaited an increase in the ranks  of his supporters.”
 (Medvedev and Lerner, p.
 116)

+[^8]:“But even this decree was not implemented.
+There were no  elections until 1956, when Lysenko left the post of president,  and then they were conducted by open balloting”  (Medvedev and Lerner, p.
+116)